OctopusDeploy/blog/blog/2021-12/aws-vpc-public-private/index.md

 In the [previous post](../aws-vpc-private/index.md) you looked at how to create a VPC with private subnets, and then [add an internet gateway](../aws-vpc-public/index.md) to grant internet access inside public subnets.

-By mixing both private and public subnets it is possible to create a VPC that exposes some instances publicly, while restitching access to private instances.
+By mixing both private and public subnets it is possible to create a VPC that exposes some instances publicly, while restricting access to private instances.
 This is a common configuration for VPCs that host a public web site, and the web site accesses a private database.

 In this post you'll create a VPC with a mix of public and private subnets.